Written By Rick de Groot

 5. Conclusion

-So, there you have it!
-You now know how to create a running total by category in Power Query using the List.Generate function and the Group by feature.
+And there you have it!
+You’ve learned how to calculate a running total by category in Power Query.
+We’ve covered everything from using the List.Generate function to using the Group By feature.

 Enjoy Power Query!